-The PIE-Rivers Partnership is open to representatives of municipalities (any municipality that has land within the region or whose water supply is in the watersheds), state and federal agencies, academic institutions, non-profits, and interested citizens.
+The PIE-Rivers partnership is open to representatives of municipalities (any municipality that has land within the region or sources water from the watersheds), state and federal agencies, academic institutions, non-profits (land trusts, conservation organizations) and interested citizens.
 We hope that the list of active partners will continue to expand in the coming years.

-The following is a list of Partners who have participated in the Partnership to date:
+The following is a list of partners that have participated in the partnership to date:

-Non-Governmental Organizations Greenbelt, Essex County's Land Trust MassBays/Eight Towns & the Great Marsh Mass Audubon The Trustees Trout Unlimited Nor'East Chapter Parker River Clean Water Association Ipswich River Watershed Association Chebacco Lake and Watershed Association Plum Island Estuary Long Term Ecological Research (PIE-LTER) National Wildlife Federation University of New Hampshire Merrimac Valley Planning Commission Metropolitan Area Planning Council
+Non-Governmental Organizations Essex County Greenbelt Association Eight Towns and the Great Marsh MassAudubon The Trustees of Reservations Trout Unlimited Nor'East Chapter Parker River Clean Water Association Ipswich River Watershed Association

-State and Federal Government U.S. Fish and Wildlife Service Parker River National Wildlife Refuge U.S. National Oceanic and Atmospheric Administration (NOAA) MA Office of Coastal Zone Management (CZM) MA Department of Fish and Game (DFG) MA Division of Ecological Restoration (DER) MA Division of Marine Fisheries (DMF) MA Department of Conservation and Recreation (DCR)
+State and Federal Government U.S. Fish and Wildlife Service - Parker River National Wildlife Refuge MA Office of Coastal Zone Management (CZM) MA Department of Fish and Game (DFG) MA Division of Ecological Restoration (DER) MA Division of Marine Fisheries (DMF) MA Department of Conservation and Recreation (DCR)